hamler-lang/hamler/doc/guide/06_TypeClasses.md

   show :: a -> String
 ```

-Then we gave an instance to the type class.
+Then we can give an instance to the type class.

 ```haskell
 instance Show String where